Ralatcode/JS-Rock-Paper-Scissor/README.md

 # Work overview

-Using javascript to create a 5 round rock, paper and scissor game. at the end of the game, you will get the score and know the winner on the console.
+Made a rock, paper scissors game using vanilla javascript, html and plain css.
+The game works by getting a random value from a Rock, paper, scissor array and the user can click the option to select their choice.
+The first player to get 5 wins is the winner, user can reset the game by click the reset button or by closing the result window.

-# some javascript practiced in the course of making the game
+# some javascript concept practiced in the course of making the game
-- functions and variable
-- loops
 - string manipulation
 - lexical scoping for functions and variable
+- functions and variable
+- loops in array
+- DOM manipulation
+- bubbling
+- event capture
+- propagation